ijklim/pomodoro-2023/README.md

 Note #1: Sometimes browser will skip the front **javascript:** during paste, type this in manually if necessary.

 Note #2: Some browsers might not support all the features if invoked this way.
 For example Microsoft Edge does not support window sizing.

-## Vue 2 to Vue 3 Upgrade Notes

-* `index.html` must be in the root folder, used to be in the `/public` folder

-* Different launch instructions in `/src/main.js`

-* Babel not required, require Vite config file `/vite.config.js`

 ## Project Setup